 5. They have "King Baby Syndrome.”

-Active alcoholics are self-centered and egotistical to the point of being easily labeled narcissistic.
-Even though there is no real love for themselves, they do demand all the attention via victimization, manipulation and dramatic antics.
-Therefore the world must revolve around them.
+Active alcoholics are self-centered to the point of being easily labeled narcissistic.
+Even though there is no real love for themselves, they often demand all the attention via victimization, manipulation and dramatic antics.
+Thus, the world must revolve around them.

 Additionally, they are impulsive and want instant gratification.
 As such, they don't play the tape the whole way through, which is another way of saying that they don't think about the consequences of their actions and how they will impact others or the future.